 The order of the pages when laying out a document for print is quite different than the sequential order in which a document is read.
-If you start with a StockLayouts newsletter template, your file is already laid out as four pages on two document spreads.
+If you start with a StockLayouts newsletter design, your file is already laid out as four pages on two document spreads.
 The first document is your front and back cover, while your second document is the two inside pages.
 Once printed back to back and folded, you will have a complete and properly ordered newsletter marketing piece.

 Adding additional pages